+Application Deadline and Matriculation Expectations.
 The application process opens each year on August 1.
-Applications for admission, including transcripts, references, GRE scores, and a specimen of scholarly work must be received by January 2.
+Applications for admission with all the required supporting documentation must be received by Fuller's Office of Admission no later than the January 2.
+The supporting documentation submitted by this date must include transcripts, references, GRE and, if needed, TOEFL or IELTS scores, and the sample paper.

 Notification of a decision is sent out by March 15.
 During the application process applicants are encouraged to contact faculty members with whom they would like to work to discuss their interests.
-Decisions concerning acceptance and appointment of mentors are made by the CATS Committee (a School of Theology faculty committee).
-Once admission has been granted for a particular year, deferment of matriculation for more than six months is not permitted.
+Decisions concerning acceptance and appointment of mentors are made by the CATS Committee.
+Once admission has been granted and accepted for a particular year, new students must matriculate during the following Fall Quarter.
+Deferment of matriculation is not permitted.
+Admitted students must participate in the general orientation to the program offered to new students once every year, at the beginning of the Fall Quarter.